 This filter provides a "horror" effect to your photo.
 Sutro adds "scary" effect due to emphasis on purple and brown.

 Toaster adds some twinkle in the middle of your photo.
 This filter suits for photos of summer evenings, picnics, and so on.
 Want to add some glow and warmth to your photos?
 Use Toaster

 Want to add some metal effect to your photos?
 Use this filter!

 White and black effect is always in trends :)

 Washed-out color with bluish overtones.
 You can use it for pictures of last weekend's pool party

 This filter looks like a softer version of Lo-Fi.

-This filter is my favourite one!
+This filter is my favorite one!
 I like it very much and use it everywhere.
-With its help you can add some vintage effect.
+With its help, you can add some vintage effects.
 Your photo will look like it's from 1980.

 Want to watch life through rose-colored glasses?
 Use this filter :)

 After applying this filter, you'll get a photo of the 70-s, a little bit faded and solar.